 The key phrase here is ‘quick’.
 I am a big fan of marinating chicken, because it works and helps attain deep, balanced flavor profiles.
 If you’ve tried my Killer chicken thigh marinade you know what I am talking about.
 But, despite what some recipes claim, marination needs at least 2-4 hours to be effective, and preferably longer, like overnight and up to 24 hours.
 That’s not always possible.
 More often than not I don’t plan ahead and tend to look for a quick recipe that does not require a lot of prep time.

 In this recipe all it takes is 5 minutes to prepare the rub and apply it on the chicken, which is immediately ready to go on the grill.
 This is it!
-All you have to do is mix together some granulated garlic and onions, black pepper and salt, add some sugar for sweetness and some cayenne for a little kick, rub the chicken with the spice mix and throw on the grill.
+All you have to do is mix together some granulated garlic and onions, black pepper and salt, add some dark soy sauce for sweetness and some cayenne for a little kick, rub the chicken with the spice mix and throw on the grill.

 Then, magically, the cheapest part of the chicken becomes some of the best ‘que you’ve ever had.
 I think what makes these grilled chicken legs so special is the balance of sweet and salty, subtle pepper, garlic and onion flavors and a nice kick from the cayenne pepper.
 There are no overpowering ingredients, and the flavors are clean.